Akurtul/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-This is Udacity project for Python course to used in git project
+Github Project: This is Udacity project for Python course to used in git project

 ### Files used
 chicago.csv